CMake compilation issue on MacOS-X 4.5.1/Mountain Lion

 I feel confident about marking this issue as resolved (until someone says otherwise!).

-Updated by Andreas Huggel over 6 years ago
+Updated by Andreas Huggel almost 7 years ago

 r2904: I'd rather have the warning than change the default compiler just because we don't understand the warning.
 Sooner or later someone will tell us what's really wrong.